A Monster Timeline of

 one of the best of the '50s

-"giant monster" movies (such as Tarantula, the Giant Gila Monster,
+"giant monster" movies (among others such as Tarantula, The Giant Gila Monster,

 etc.), its action sequences still hold up fairly well.

 than two-dozen sequels (and re-boots)